Thousand Oaks, California: Flora

 Thousand Oaks is home to over 100 species of plants, while 400 species can be found within 100 sq. mi. of the city.
 There are four endangered plant species: Conejo buckwheat, Santa Monica dudleya, Conejo dudleya and Lyon's pentachaeta.
 There are between 50- and 60,000 oak trees in Thousand Oaks.
 Four oak species are native to Thousand Oaks: valley oak, coast live oak, scrub oak, and Palmer's oak.
 The city's largest oak has a trunk of 12 ft. in diameter and is located at Chumash Indian Museum.
 Thousand Oaks has the designation "Tree City USA" and has received the Trail Town USA Hall of Fame award.

 Thousand Oaks is home to endemic species found nowhere else on Earth.
 The wildflower species Conejo buckwheat, which is native to the Conejo Valley, is found only in Wildwood Regional Park and near the Conejo Grade.
 It only grows on volcanic rock, and has yellow flowers which bloom April–July.
 It is in danger of becoming extinct.
 Another endemic species to Thousand Oaks, Conejo dudleya, is found throughout the valley, including in Wildwood Regional Park and also in the Santa Monica Mountains.

 A notable tree is the 300-year-old "Historic Sycamore Tree", which is designated Ventura County Landmark No. 44 and Thousand Oaks Historical Landmark No. 2.
 It is located at the "Tri-Village Complex" at Stagecoach Inn, Newbury Park.

 Native flora can be seen at botanical gardens throughout the city, including at Gardens of the World, Conejo Valley Botanic Garden, the ethnobotanic gardens at Chumash Indian Museum, and along the Nature Trail at Stagecoach Inn in Newbury Park.

 Climate

-The region experiences a warm-summer Mediterranean climate (Csb in the Köppen climate classification).
+The region experiences a warm-summer Mediterranean climate (Csa in the Köppen climate classification).
 Vegetation is typical of Mediterranean environments, with chaparral and grasses on the hillsides and numerous western valley oaks.
 Its elevation ranges from about 500 to 900 feet (excluding the mountains and hills).
 The area has slightly cooler temperatures than the surrounding areas, as it receives cooler air from the ocean through various hill and mountain passes.
 On March 10 and 11, 2006, snow fell on the peak of Boney Mountain, the first snow to fall in the area in about 20 years.
 Snow also fell on Boney Peak on December 17 and 18, 2008.